NextronSystems/broker-network-manual/usage/setup.rst

    :target: ../_images/broker_network_overview.png
    :alt: The Broker Network

+In this guide, we will assume a scenario with only one Broker, one Lobby and one Gatekeeper.
+If you wish to install multiple smaller sized Brokers, you can do so.

-Set up a New ESX VM and Mount the ISO
+Create a new ESX VM and mount the ISO
 -------------------------------------

 .. note::